Zckyy/CS2-External/README.md

 - Zero game memory writes.
 Read only.
 - ImGui and overlay drawings.
+- The game must be open before running exe

 `Educational purposes only.
 Do not use without -insecure launch option in steam properties window.`